Mastercard/mastercard-idservice-tp-reference-app/README.md

 More details can be found [here](https://developer.mastercard.com/mastercard-id-for-tp/documentation/use-cases/).

-### Execute the Use-Cases <a name="execute-use-cases"></a>
-1. Run mvn clean install from the root of the project directory.
-2. There are two ways to execute the user cases :
-   1. Execute the test cases
-    - At the `src/test/java` which is the main root folder for all Junit tests of the application.
-    - Run the tests.
-   2. Select the menu options provided by the application
-    - Run ```mvn spring-boot:run``` command to run the application.
-    - Once the application is running, you should be able chose the options.

 ## API Reference <a name="api-reference"></a>

 - To develop a client application that consumes the ID for Trust Providers API with Spring Boot, refer to the  [ID for Trust Providers Reference](https://developer.mastercard.com/mastercard-id-for-tp/documentation/api-reference/).